If you mention content, you will not be strangers to what content is anymore.

-However, for many people, including SEOer and “newbie” Markers, what is audit, and what is audit content, how important it is, not everyone can seize it.
+However, for many people, including SEOer and “newbie” Markers, what is an audit, and what is audit content, how important it is, not everyone can seize it.

-In this article, I will show you the process of making content audit for a website in the most detailed way.
+In this article, I will show you the process of making a content audit for a website in the most detailed way.

-The first part of the article includes methods to get data and how to filter data, fill out excel files.
+The first part of the article includes methods to get data and how to filter data, and fill out excel files.
 Next part 2 will cover how to classify and provide actionable solutions.

 But first, I will help you quickly understand the concepts related to audit content.
 Let’s start!

 - 1 WHAT IS AUDIT CONTENT?

 - 2 STEPS AUDIT CONTENT

 As you probably know, SEO Audit is the process of checking and assessing the reality of a website.

 SEO audit helps identify problems that need to be improved, offers solutions, and orients the website development strategies.

 Content Audit, or similar audit content, is the process of analyzing the overall content of a website.